tgenov/cozaepp/README.md

 A Ruby API for passing messages to Uniforum's EPP-based co.za registry

+EPP extensions as per https://www.registry.net.za/content.php?wiki=1&contentid=112&title=What%20is%20EPP?

+TODO: Some of the "Transfer" operations are yet to be implemented

 ## Installation

 Add this line to your application's Gemfile: